New York State Route 184: History

 The origins of NY 184 date back to 1916 when the state of New York awarded a contract on July 18 to improve 11.16 mi of roads in the town of Oswegatchie to state highway standards.
 While the project mostly dealt with improving what is now NY 812 between Heuvelton and the city of Ogdensburg, it also covered a north–south highway connecting Heuvelton to the hamlet of De Peyster 4.5 mi to the southwest.
 The rebuilt roads were added to the state highway system on October 13, 1921, as unsigned State Highway 1388 (SH 1388).
 The De Peyster–Heuvelton leg of SH 1388 did not receive a posted route number until c.
 1931 when it became part of NY 184, a new route extending from Pope Mills to Heuvelton via De Peyster.
 It was realigned c.
 1933 to bypass De Peyster on a new highway to the northwest.
 NY 184's former routing to De Peyster is now part of Plimpton Road west of De Peyster and part of CR 10 north of the hamlet.

+In January 1978, the New York State Department of Transportation and St. Lawrence County discussed the option of transferring maintenance of several state roads, including NY 184, to the county in return for 14 county roads.
+By January 1980, as part of negotiations, NY 184 along with NY 421 were dropped from the proposed swap.